CAESARSWRLD/Poker-Game-Scripts/README.md

 I've included too much code in this CardActions.cs file so I'll have to re-organize at some point to make it more readable and easy to work with for others or myself in the future of course.
-However, I don't plan on outsourcing any work any time soon.
+However, I don't plan on outsourcing any work.

 So far I have buttons and players take turns making their move using the buttons.
 After that the next player at the table gets to make their move.
 There is not yet a board of cards that come out after players make their actions.

+8-2-25
+Added rendering flop to screen

 Features to add: